-What’s most interesting here at Christmas time, apart from the holiday activities and festive decorations, is the Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops!
-Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites - and have you ever heard Jingle Bells with a Reggae beat?
-Come to this Caribbean Christmas heaven to enjoy all the exotic experiences and more.
+What’s most interesting here at Christmas time, apart from the holiday activities the festive decorations, is Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops.
+Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites!
+Have you ever heard Jingle Bells with a Reggae beat?
+Come to this Caribbean Christmas heaven to enjoy all of the exotic experiences and more.

 As a very religious group of islands, you will find some of the most wonderful Christmas church services, carol events and musical extravaganzas in Cayman.
-The St. Ignatious Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols and their excellent band accompany them.
-The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services, to mention but a few.
+The St. Ignatius Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols - accompanied by their excellent band.
+The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services - to mention but a few.

 Christmas is a time for old traditions and family gatherings and although Cayman is known for great local food year-round, there is nothing quite like Cayman Christmas beef for the most sumptuous feast ever!

-Because there is such an international set of residents living in Cayman, many of whom don’t have family here and may not participate in family Christmas gatherings, Christmas brunch at one of the Seven Mile Beach hotels has become a new Christmas tradition in recent years.
-All the hotels including the Kimpton, The Ritz Carlton, The Westin and the Marriott all serve the most amazing Christmas brunch buffets, as do some restaurants.
-Some are overlooking the Caribbean Sea and all are relaxed casual and washing down with endless bubbles (glasses of champagne or Prosecco).
+Because there is such an international set of residents living in Cayman, many residents don’t have family on-island. for those who may not participate in family Christmas gatherings, Christmas brunch at one of the Seven Mile Beach hotels has become a new Christmas tradition in recent years.
+All of the hotels, including the Kimpton, The Ritz Carlton, The Westin and the Marriott, all serve the most amazing Christmas brunch buffets, as do some restaurants.
+Some overlook the Caribbean Sea, and all are relaxed casual and washing down with endless bubbles (glasses of champagne or Prosecco).

-Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis as well as school offer all kinds of gift campaigns and fundraisers for those less fortunate.
+Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis and schools, offer all kinds of gift campaigns and fundraisers for those less fortunate.

-Last but not least is the annual CEC Christmas Client Party.
-Held every year at the beginning of December.
-All community members gather for a night under the stars, surrounded by a stunning backdrop and delicious nibbles and drinks.
-Check out last years party by clicking here.
+Finally, let's not forget the annual CEC Christmas Client Party, held every year in early December.
+All community members gather for a night under the stars, surrounded by a stunning backdrop, some delicious nibbles, and drinks.
+Check out last year's party by clicking here.

-Christmas in the Cayman's is undoubtedly the most joyful time of the year in the Cayman Islands.
-But don’t take our word for it, come down and see for yourself!
+Christmas is undoubtedly the most joyful time of the year in the Cayman Islands, but don’t take our word for it, come down and see for yourself!